-Audience: Teachers, Grades 8-12
+Audience: Teachers, Grades K-12

 In this workshop, supply and demand meets historical sight and sound!
 Crossroads is an immersive, interdisciplinary workshop for high school economics and U.S. history teachers who want to spark deeper connections through the power of music.

-At select locations, feature presenters from TeachRock will take the stage to share innovative, arts-based teaching strategies from their nationally recognized curriculum.
-Their partnership is central to the Crossroads experience, and all participants will walk away with curated TeachRock resources tailored to economics and U.S. history classrooms.
+At select locations, feature presenters from the Federal Reserve Bank of Atlanta and TeachRock will take the stage to share innovative, arts-based teaching strategies from their nationally recognized materials.
+Their partnership is central to the Crossroads experience, and all participants will walk away with curated resources tailored to economics and U.S. history classrooms.

 Teachers will leave with new classroom-ready lessons, teaching tools, and ideas for making their content sing—literally.
+Additionally, four lucky teachers at each location will walk away with a $100.00 stipend for classroom supplies (via random drawing)!

 Instructional materials and model teaching strategies proven to help students learn personal finance and economics will be shared.
 Teachers receive lessons and other resources aligned to the Georgia Standards of Excellence.